Mir Jumla's invasion of Assam: Mir Jumla isolated in Garhgaon and Mathurapur

 Farhad Khan's failure to go beyond Teok and reach Gajpur, leave alone Dergaon or Lakhau, meant that now the Ahoms controlled all roads, and waterways between Trimohani and Lakhau.
 Mir Jumal withdrew all thanadars and outposts—Adam Khan barely managed to reach Mathurapur, and all others withdrew to Garhgaon—and the Ahoms recovered their territories east of Lakhau except for Garhgaon and Mathurapur.
 The Ahom control of the supply route was so complete that Delhi, receiving no news from Mir Jumla, gave up all hopes and assumed that the entire Army had perished.

 With Mir Jumla's army now trapped, Sutamla came away from Namrup and camped at Solaguri, which was about four-days away from Garhgaon, to better direct his commanders.
 He appointed Baduli Phukan as the Neog Phukan (commander of all Ahom forces).
 He created a six-mile long embankment along the Dilli river between the southern hills and the Dihing river.
 He attacked Mathurapur repeatedly at night, but after a crushing defeat from Diler Khan, the attacks stopped.
 The Ahoms under Chakra Gohain, the Charing Raja, attacked Garhgaon but he failed to take it, thwarted by Sujan Singh.

 Siege of Garhgaon

 Baduli Phukan, and new Neog Phukan, then focused on a siege of Garhgaon.
 Mir Jumla deputed Farhad Khan to join Mir Murtaza in its defense.
-The Ahoms attacking at night, were able to wound Farhad Khan on 8 July and take over half the fortifications, but were unable to hold on it the gains and fell back.
+The Ahoms attacking at night, were able to wound Farhad Khan on 8 July and take over half the fortifications, but were unable to hold on to the gains and fell back.
 The Ahoms made repeated attempts on 12, 15, 17, and 18 July without success.
 Mir Jumal then sent Rashid Khan to replace Farhad Khan who was able to disperse the entrenched Ahoms on 23 July and vanquish the siege.